 Accuplacer is an untimed test; however, most students require 2 to 2 ½ hours to complete the test.

 A picture ID is required for placement testing.
 Acceptable forms of identification include a state-issued ID (a driver's license for example), a military ID, or an official school ID (high school or college).
-Scratch paper will be provided by the Assessment Center.
+Scratch paper will be provided by the Testing Center.
 Calculators and dictionaries are not allowed during testing.
 Children may not accompany students during placement testing.